Remsen, New York: Notable people

 Erin Hamlin, the first American woman to win a luge World Championship title, at the 2009 championships, and the first American to win an Olympic medal in the luge singles competition, winning bronze in the 2014 Winter Olympics in Sochi, Russia.

 Major General Baron von Steuben is interred in Remsen at the Steuben Memorial State Historic Site which was listed on the National Register of Historic Places in 1986.

+William Carey Jones, the 2nd Attorney General of Washington, was born in Remsen in 1855.

 Education

-The town and village of Remsen is served by the Remsen Central School District.
+The majority of the town, including the portion of the village, is within the Remsen Central School District.
 Timothy Jenny serves as Superintendent of the District which includes Remsen Elementary (PK-6th grades), and Remsen Junior-Senior High (7th-12th grades).
 As of 2018, the student population of Remsen Elementary is 244, and Remsen Junior-Senior High is 205.
 The mascot of both schools is the Remsen Rams.
 School colors are black and orange.
 Remsen Junior-Senior High Athletic program competes in Class D of the New York State Public High School Athletic Association.
 Athletics offered are cross country (boys and girls), soccer (boys and girls), basketball (boys and girls), volleyball (girls), cheerleading (co-ed), baseball (boys), softball (girls), track and field (boys and girls).

+Some parts of the town are in other school districts: Adirondack Central School District and Holland Patent Central School District.